 SKETCH OUT what will go where in the vegetable garden–space, water, and your maintenance time are not infinite commodities!
-To that end: Read up on the seed-shopping rules we live by at A Way to Garden, meant to help you resist buying every last sexy thing you see.
+To that end: Read up on my seed-shopping rules, meant to help you resist buying every last sexy thing you see.
 Here’s that info in a video format.

 INVENTORY LEFTOVER SEEDS, whether by checking my Seed Viability Chart and/or doing germination tests, to see what’s still viable.
 Not just viability (the ability to germinate) but also vigor (the ability to thrive after that) are at work, though; more on that important topic here.
 Store keepers in a cool, dry place.
 A friend stashes his in the fridge, first sealing in zipper bags with the air squeezed out, then placing the bags in a sealed plastic box; another adds silica gel to the plastic boxes filled with seed packets.

 IF YOU HAVE a cold frame and conditions allow, sow an early crop of spinach and lettuce in it.
-Four-season vegetable gardener Niki Jabbour of Nova Scotia has lots of tactical advice for season-extending.
-I’ll start spinach in the open ground of my raised beds at month’s end if snow has melted.
+Four-season vegetable gardener Niki Jabbour of Nova Scotia has several cold frames and lots of tactical advice for season-extending.

 pantry, cellar, shed